 Hostess with the Mostess walks us through this relatively complicated recipe, which thankfully calls for boxed cake mix and a can of frosting.
 The rest of the recipe involves melting candy, which can be a huge pain for the inexperienced.
 But the results will be quite worth it.

 Get the recipe at Hostess with the Mostess

 How could we ignore a recipe with so many delicious desserts right in the name?
 Indeed, Sydney at The Crepes of Wrath — for our money the best food blog name out there — includes all of these ingredients and more.
 The marshmallow?
 It's Fluff.
 So yes, you have every reason to read on.

 There are a lot of ingredients in this, but not many steps.
 You basically mix everything together and bake.
 The candy cane crushed pieces get folded into the chocolate during the cook, so the flavors will seep throughout.

-Get the recipe at The Crepes of Wrath
+Get the recipe at The Crepes of Wrath blog.

 Candy Cane Marshmallows

 OK, OK, I admit it: this is really just a recipe rolled in crushed candy canes.
 You got me.
 But seriously, just look at that picture.
 I tried to eat my computer screen when I pulled this up.
 So you get a pass, Kathy from Playin' With My Food.

 As with many of these recipes, this is kind of complicated.
 But if you can produce anything that looks like these, you'll be in great shape.
 The candy canes do add an extra little kick, too.
 Plus you can pretty easily sub the crushed candy canes with other types of bulk candy for different holidays in the year.